As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 In the past, I have prepared trucks and trailers for paint using air-powered orbital sanders, and I do believe they are better for the job if you have the right air compressor.
 However, for me in my garage, it made more sense to use an electric corded sander.

 After receiving the item in the mail, I opened the box to find it was packaged well.
-I’ve ordered other tools from Avid Power and all have been great so far.
+I’ve ordered a cordless drill set from Avid Power and all have been great so far.
 If I’m going to use a cheap brand, I will find the one that offers the best value, and Avid Power hasn’t disappointed me yet.

 As you can see in the photo above, the sander came with a good amount of sanding discs.
 I also ordered a bunch of 320 and 400 grit discs for the job.

 I admit it’s been a couple of years since I’ve used an orbital sander, so comparing it to others I’ve used in the past wouldn’t be fair.
 It feels just as powerful as others I’ve used, and the device itself feels sturdy and I’m sure it could handle some abuse.